 The Oil City Exhibit, adjacent to Cameron Creek, is an interesting and very beautiful place to discover some of western Canada's early history.

-Previously, a nondescript turnout on the south side of the Akamina Parkway, a short distance west of the Oil City Exhibit, has eluded my attention.
+Previously, a nondescript turnout on the south side of the Akamina Parkway, a short distance west of the Oil City Exhibit, has eluded discovery and investigation.
 There is a placard titled, 'Dream Town - Ville de Rêve'.

-The town was abandoned when the venture failed and the only remaining evidence of the town's existence is a portion of barely distinguishable rock foundation originally supporting the never-completed, 10 room hotel.
+The town was abandoned when the venture failed and the only remaining evidence of the town's existence is a portion of barely distinguishable rock foundation originally supporting the never-completed 10 room hotel.

 There is no doubt the view of Buchanan Ridge behind would have made the properties scenic.
 There is some evidence of shallow depressions and unexplained boulders lying about.
 A couple of narrow trails branch off from the short interpretive loop and lead to the edge of Cameron Creek.

 Most of the asphalt path has become covered over with gravel.
-Is the site is worthy of restoration, with additional plaques to identify the location of streets and key structures?
+Is the site worthy of restoration, with additional plaques to identify the location of streets and key structures?

 While the exhibit remains, it seems like a good place for a 10 - 15 minute stroll in combination with a half hour at the Oil City Exhibit.
-The sound and sight of beautiful Cameron Creek, flowing towards Waterton Townsite, with Buchanan Ridge towering behind makes the time worthwhile.
+The sound and sight of beautiful Cameron Creek, flowing towards Waterton Village, with Buchanan Ridge towering behind makes the time worthwhile.